Why you can trust The Zebra

 |Sunrise Average (annual)||Florida Average||National Average|

-The best way to save on auto insurance is to compare rates from as many companies as possible, selecting the carrier from which you receive the most affordable quote.
+The best way to save on auto insurance is to compare rates from as many companies as possible, selecting the carrier that gives you the most affordable auto quote.
 In Sunrise, State Farm offers the cheapest premiums for the typical insurance buyer.
 We've gathered the best cheap car insurance companies in Sunrise below.
 Remember that this list should only be seen as a starting point: it's important to compare quotes specific to your unique driving profile.

 |Insurance Company||Average Rate (annual)|